nlp-unibuc/nlp-unibuc-website/content/pages/projects/instread.md

 Title: InstRead: Research Instruments for Text Complexity, Simplification and Readability Assessment
 Slug: projects/instread

-Project PN-IV-P2-2.1-TE-2023-2007, funded by the Romanian National Authority for Scientific Research and Innovation, UEFISCDI: "Research Instruments for Text Complexity, Simplification and Readability Assessment ".
+Project PN-IV-P2-2.1-TE-2023-2007, funded by the Romanian National Authority for Scientific Research and Innovation, UEFISCDI: "Research Instruments for Text Complexity, Simplification and Readability Assessment".

 # Abstract